xutdns/DNs/README.md

 ### Token

 As all Para-Chain networks connected to XUT, XUT Para- Chain has its own original token to indicate rights and interests.
-The token is named DNS and has a total release of 2.1 billion (2,100,000,000 DNS).
+The token is named MWGo and has a total release of 2.1 billion (2,100,000,000 MWGo).

-DNS is derived from the spirit of open-source software and is fully compliant with the GPL (General Public License protocol).
-Therefore, there is no fund-raising behavior, the same, there is no pre-mining, no preset genesis node (the first 500 nodes established after obtaining 1,000 DNS through user’s stake automatically become genesis nodes) and other developer revenue behavior, all chain behaviors will be recorded by the blockchain.
+MWGo is derived from the spirit of open-source software and is fully compliant with the GPL (General Public License protocol).
+Therefore, there is no fund-raising behavior, the same, there is no pre-mining, no preset genesis node (the first 500 nodes established after obtaining 1,000 MWGo through user’s stake automatically become genesis nodes) and other developer revenue behavior, all chain behaviors will be recorded by the blockchain.

-### DNS output
+### MWGo output

-The only way to obtain DNS is through mining behavior output.
-Nevertheless, the distribution after DNS "mining" is distinctive.
+The only way to obtain MWGo is through mining behavior output.
+Nevertheless, the distribution after MWGo "mining" is distinctive.

-In the early stage of blockchain operation, the daily constant output of DNS was set at 1,440,000 DNS.
-To achieve high extensibility and scalability of the Para-Chain, DNS sets the block output time to be 1 second per block, i.e. 16.666 DNS per second, (not excluding the appropriate reduction of output distribution by inflation indicator regulation, as described in Fig. 4.3), real-time settlement per second.
+In the early stage of blockchain operation, the daily constant output of MWGo was set at 1,440,000 MWGo.
+To achieve high extensibility and scalability of the Para-Chain, MWGo sets the block output time to be 1 second per block, i.e. 16.666 MWGo per second, (not excluding the appropriate reduction of output distribution by inflation indicator regulation, as described in Fig. 4.3), real-time settlement per second.

 ### Inflation model control

-DNS adopting inflation model control to solve the "scissors- like gap" spell of increasing mining assets and declining mining revenue continually in other mining models, to openly operate market by setting threshold value range of inflation rate CPI `[ CPI= real-time dug out asset market value (A) /mining asset market value (B)]` and to control the number of mining assets entering and the amount of DNS to be allocated according to the market capitalization of the dug out asset.
+MWGo adopting inflation model control to solve the "scissors- like gap" spell of increasing mining assets and declining mining revenue continually in other mining models, to openly operate market by setting threshold value range of inflation rate CPI `[ CPI= real-time dug out asset market value (A) /mining asset market value (B)]` and to control the number of mining assets entering and the amount of MWGo to be allocated according to the market capitalization of the dug out asset.

 ## Asset mining

 ### Network participated by everyone

-As mentioned in previous paragraphs, DNS outputs through mining, but the distribution pattern is unique.
+As mentioned in previous paragraphs, MWGo outputs through mining, but the distribution pattern is unique.
 XUT will provide a solid underlying network to build the next generation of consensus systems on top of it.
-Even if XUT maintains as little functionality and maximum versatility as possible in the underlying design pattern, in addition to its own Para-Chain needs network nodes to participate in the consensus, each Para-Chain links to DNS requires robust nodes to handle a variety of special cases on the Para- Chain, such as updating the status of the transaction queue ( that is, from one Para-Chain's exit queue to another Para-Chain’s entrance queue), processing the transaction collection of the approved Para-Chains, approving final blocks, receiving the final state change of Para-Chain, and so on.
+Even if XUT maintains as little functionality and maximum versatility as possible in the underlying design pattern, in addition to its own Para-Chain needs network nodes to participate in the consensus, each Para-Chain links to MWGo requires robust nodes to handle a variety of special cases on the Para- Chain, such as updating the status of the transaction queue ( that is, from one Para-Chain's exit queue to another Para-Chain’s entrance queue), processing the transaction collection of the approved Para-Chains, approving final blocks, receiving the final state change of Para-Chain, and so on.
 The network pressure brought about by these sudden states requires the consensus node within the network to have a strong resistance to risk.

 To encourage the steady service output of nodes participating in the XUT network consensus, and to resist the current highly centralized mining environment, we designed the XUT unique innovated asset mining model.
 This model has completely addressed the high threshold of independent blockchain mining in the past.
 In the case of interoperation between Relay-Chain and Para-Chain assets, the value conversion of the assets on each Para- Chain can be easily converted.

 When XUT network users can all link Para-Chain digital assets supported in any network across chain to a corresponding separate address in XUT DApp, they opened the gate of cross-chain, had the permission to use various Para-Chain functions for single Para-Chain asset, and also got the mining permissions of XUT Relay-Chain and the opportunity to participate XUT chain node consensus.
-We identify this kind of mining: "asset mining" or "mapping mining": Para-Chain assets mapped to the XUT network by ordinary users will automatically be pledged and 102% of the assets will be mapped on the DNS chain, while having the equivalent value of hashrate, which can be converted to the original chain after 6 days.
+We identify this kind of mining: "asset mining" or "mapping mining": Para-Chain assets mapped to the XUT network by ordinary users will automatically be pledged and 102% of the assets will be mapped on the MWGo chain, while having the equivalent value of hashrate, which can be converted to the original chain after 6 days.
 User completes the mining behavior without any technical threshold and cost consumption and obtains revenue.

 XUT has a great economic model (see Chapter 6 for details), strictly speaking, asset mining is not a network consensus behavior, it is simply to increase the number of standby nodes and the number of trust nodes required for the future large-scale cross-chain.
 But asset mining has greatly enhanced the robustness of the network, and the state in which everyone can participate is consistent with Satoshi's design for blockchain philosophy.
 The hashrate that ordinary users gain when doing asset mining can also be used to vote for a real candidate node (the director) and to better motivate the honest behavior of consensus node.
 The benefits of the node's consensus behavior are proportional to the total hashrate and will be divided equally with the voting user, thus obtaining a win-win situation.